YM Careers has assembled nine of the best sources of non-dues revenue to consider for your association.

 - Offer conference recordings as an add-on fee to live event registration for learners who want to re-visit content online in the future.

 - Offer learning products through your association’s e-commerce store.
-Create a convenient shopping experience that allows members to purchase your educational products through your online store.
+Create a convenient shopping experience that allows current and new members to purchase your educational products through your online store.
 This approach gives your education program greater exposure to drive more sales.
 It also allows you to promote your learning program as a valuable member benefit to drive member acquisition.

 8. Affinity programs and discounts on services